Momentum BIG5 Challenge 2018

 Can I do the BIG5 Challenge?

-If you are a regular competitor of similar events (stage and/or multisport), and you normally finish within the top 60% of finishers, then your fitness level should be sufficient to tackle the BIG5 Challenge.
-We suggest you look at each individual event on the schedule and ask yourself if they are all achievable in isolation, then consider your recovery period for each event and match this with the requirement to perform the next day at a competitive level in order to assess your compatibility within the BIG5 Challenge.
+If you are a regular competitor of similar events (stage and/or multisport), then your ability and fitness level should be sufficient to tackle the BIG5 Challenge.
+We suggest you look at each individual event on the schedule and ask yourself if they are all achievable in isolation, then consider your recovery period for each event and match this with the requirement to perform the next day in order to assess your compatibility within the BIG5 Challenge.

 On entering a multi-sport / multi-day event an athlete must be aware of the risk level needed to perform daily within 24 hours (sometimes less than this).
 Athletes must know their thresh-holds and when competing outside of their comfort zone the importance of dealing with hydration and muscle fatigue.